zachholz/code-review/README.md

 ## Known Bugs

-The header has a bit of white space right below the mocassin colored border; it has something to do with the
+The header has a bit of white space right below the moccasin colored border; it has something to do with the

-    nav { float: left; }
+    nav ul { float: left; }

-rule, but I'm unsure how to fix it at the time.
+rule, but after quite a bit of experimentation, I'm unsure how to fix it at the time.

 ## Support and Contact Details